alexdlaird/pyngrok/docs/index.rst

     ngrok.connect()
     ngrok.connect(8000)

-We can also override the auth token when necessary using `PyngrokConfig <api.html#pyngrok.config.PyngrokConfig>`_:
+We can also override the auth token when necessary using `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_:

 .. code-block:: python

-    from pyngrok.config import PyngrokConfig
+    from pyngrok.conf import PyngrokConfig
     from pyngrok import ngrok

     pyngrok_config = PyngrokConfig(auth_token="<NGROK_AUTH_TOKEN>")